 The Society of Radiographers have produced a document which answers many queries related to ultrasound training, employment, registration and professional indemnity insurance.

 If you are an overseas student looking to apply for a place on a CASE accredited course in the UK, the following advice may be useful to you.

-NARIC is a government body that will let you know the UK equivalent of your overseas qualifications.
-A UK employer or university may ask you for a NARIC statement or certificate.
-There is a fee involved but UK employers and universities accept a NARIC statement as proof of your level of qualification.
+UK ENIC is a government body that will let you know the UK equivalent of your overseas qualifications.
+A UK employer or university may ask you for a UK ENIC statement or certificate; there is a fee involved but UK employers and universities will usually accept the statement as proof of your level of qualification.

-You should look at the NARIC website which describes how you can get a Certificate of Equivalence for your overseas qualification.
+You should look at the UK ENIC website which describes how you can get a Certificate of Equivalence for your overseas qualification.

 Eligibility to work in the UK